 It’s been a hot, long day on the Trent Severn Waterway, in the low 90s with humidity to match.
 Only 23.7 miles, but 6 locks, a lot of 10 km/hour speed limit (6.2 mph) and my first ‘flight’ lock.
 A flight lock is two locks back to back with 3 gates.
 This one has a total lift of 59.4 feet, similar to the 55 feet of the TVA Pickwick Dam and Lock on the Tennessee River.
 Enter the bottom, it fills, middle gate opens, and you move forward into the second chamber, middle gate closes, up again to lake level.
 It’s hot enough in the bottom of a single locks with no breeze.
 It was even hotter in the deeper flight lock.

 I was thinking about a cold beer, maybe even two, as I pulled into Campbellford, Ontario.
 Whether it’s a marina, dock or wall, I usually ask the person taking overnight fees what local place they would go to for a casual meal.
-It’s even easier if that person is female, young and cute and their office is air conditioned.
+It’s even easier if that person is female, young, cute and their office is air conditioned on a hot day.

 I don’t eat out that often because eating out alone is kind of a bummer.
-But today, having an air conditioned meal with a beer sounded a lot better than cooking over my diesel stove.
+But today, having an air conditioned meal with a cold beer sounded a lot better than cooking over my diesel stove.
 I found Antonia’s Bistro, one of the places that Ms. Cute and Young had recommended.
 I could also pick up some shampoo at a nearby grocery store since I had finally done the inevitable, left mine somewhere.

 As soon as I opened Antonia’s door, I knew I had made a mistake.
 Ms. Cute and Young was either more sophisticated than I thought or had more money than most of the seasonal, usually college students, who work these jobs.
 There were tablecloths, cloth napkins and silverware that didn’t bend.
 The patrons were mostly older folks nicely dressed.
 I fit in well enough with the old part but was dressed in shorts and a smelly t-shirt from sweating all day.